How to Grow Your Own Avocado Plant from Seeds

 If you don’t see any growth by eight weeks, start over with another pit.
 Once the stem reaches six to seven inches tall, cut it back by half.

 When the roots have grown thick and the stem has leaves again, plant in soil in a pot about ten inches in diameter, leaving half the seed still exposed above the soil.

 Avocado Plant Care

 Want to skip all this and go right to a bigger tree?
-You can fast forward a couple of years and buy 3-foot-tall avocado plants from Amazon instead.
+You can fast forward a couple of years and buy a full-grown avocado plant instead.